Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 Social work is a challenging and a rewarding activity and requires a personal commitment to the ideals and values of the social work profession.
 Those considering social work as a career option should be aware of its ethical and value dimensions and, in particular, the commitment of practitioners to the promotion of social justice.

 The Master in Social Work/Diploma in Social Work course offered by the School of Social Work and Social Policy provides a route to a professional qualification in social work for applicants with a primary degree in the social sciences.
-It combines an academic postgraduate award (Diploma in Social Work or Master in Social Work) with the National Qualification in Social Work (NQSW).
-The professional qualification (NQSW) is awarded by the National Social Work Qualifications Board.

 This course is both an academic and vocational course combining university-based learning with assessed work experience conducted under the supervision of professionally qualified social workers.